Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthTheoretically, the Nvidia Titan X should be quite a bit faster than the Radeon R9 M370X in general. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthIn theory, the Nvidia Titan X should be 583% faster than the Radeon R9 M370X in general, because of its higher bandwidth. (explain)

-Texel RateThe Nvidia Titan X should be much (approximately 892%) more effective at anisotropic filtering than the Radeon R9 M370X. (explain)
+Texel RateThe Nvidia Titan X will be quite a bit (about 892%) better at anisotropic filtering than the Radeon R9 M370X. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison